 I’m quite certain that there are few “snowflakes” who can spell the word “patriotic” let alone define it with any great certainty.
 Although having many jobs during my lifetime, I believe my military career is what I miss most.
 Although I considered myself to be a patriot as a young man in high school, it was the U.S. Army that gave me what he needed to grow into what I considered a “true patriot.”
 The “Oath of Office” that I recited upon entry into the Army, was and still is very important to me.
 It is virtually the same oath as taken during my career in law enforcement.
 I have stated many times that one is not relieved of the duties and responsibilities of the Oath simply by leaving active duty service.

-Patriotism, I say,” Is like a relationship between a man and a woman.
+Patriotism, ” Is like a relationship between a man and a woman.
 Motives are quite often misunderstood and a matter of convenience.
 People who occasionally enjoy waving flags often don’t fully understand why they wave them and don’t deserve to have one”

 Some equate Patriotism with Nationalism.
 And, in the superficial meaning of both, I can see why some may be confused.
-To me, patriotism is the love one ’s country.
+To me, patriotism is the love of one ’s country.
 I love my country, however, I don’t often trust my government or those who make the decisions that affect the very nature of American life.
-Nationalism, on the other hand, is the devil which can, and in the history of man, lead to extremism and war.
-Nationalism is the implement of despots and dictators.
+Nationalism, on the other hand, is the devil which can lead to extremism and war if not kept on a tight leash.
+Nationalism is often misused by despots and dictators.
+I am a “nationalist” and I want my President to be one as well.
+America needs a leader who puts America’s wellbeing before giving consideration to any other country.

-Every American should be a Patriot and on the rare occasion when necessary, a Nationalist.
+Every American should be a Patriot and a nationalist.
 Today, the Patriot seems to be a scarce commodity.
 We are not.
 As the last national election proved, patriots are still a large and viable force.
 Considering what we have running the streets now, anarchists, communists, and socialists, the patriotic are now awake and mobilizing to defend Our Country, Our Constitution and the Rule of Law.

 A few weeks ago, I saw one of these “protesters” carrying a sign that read, ““Be proud of your people when you don’t have to be ashamed of any of its social classes.”
 It should be noted that this is a direct quote from “Mein Kampf” written by Adolf Hitler.

-If, God forbid, we allow these disruptors to get out of hand, can Nationalism be far behind?
+If God forbid, we allow these disruptors to get out of hand, can Civil War be far behind?
+If things don’t change, and quickly, we will be in a state of civil war sooner than later.